AdobeDocs/experience-manager-65.en/help/release-notes/new-features-latest-service-pack.md

 * Screen readers now announce the `X` symbol to remove the selected tags along with the number of the selected tags.

+#### Sortable column for Created date of assets in list view (6.5.3.0) {#sortable-date-created-column}

+A new sortable column for created date of assets is added in DAM list view and on asset search results in list view.

 #### Visual search for [!DNL Adobe Experience Manager Assets] (6.5.2.0) {#visual-search}

 [!DNL Assets] users can search visually similar images.
 Experience Manager displays the smart tagged images from the DAM repository that are similar to a user-selected image.
 See [Visual search](../assets/search-assets.md).